dbcli/litecli/README.md

   - litecli sqlite_db_name
 ```

 A config file is automatically created at `~/.config/litecli/config` at first launch.
+For Windows machines a config file is created at `~\AppData\Local\dbcli\litecli\config` at first launch.
 See the file itself for a description of all available options.

 ## Docs